temporalio/documentation/docs/application-development-guide.md

 Use the `SignalWorkflow()` method on an instance of the [Go SDK Temporal Client](https://pkg.go.dev/go.temporal.io/sdk/client#Client) to send a [Signal](/docs/concepts-guide/#signals) to a [Workflow Execution](/docs/concepts-guide/#workflow-execution).

 Pass in both the [Workflow Id](/docs/concepts-guide/#workflow-id) and [Run Id](/docs/concepts-guide/#run-id) to uniquely identify the Workflow Execution.
-If just the Workflow Id is supplied (provide an empty string as the Run Id param), then the Workflow Execution that is Running will receive the Signal.
+If only the Workflow Id is supplied (provide an empty string as the Run Id param), the Workflow Execution that is Running receives the Signal.

 ```go
 // ...